 When we are listened to, we feel valued, important and have an increased self-esteem.
 Our internal ego is stroked, and we view the listener as a ‘good communicator’ even though they might not actually say very much.

-What are the results and benefits of active listening?
+What are the benefits of active listening?

 What active listening exercises can we carry out?